popsUlfr/steam-deck-tricks/README.md

 #SigLevel = Never
 ```

-Once you have installed the `base` and `base-devel` groups, be sure to uncomment the lines once more.
+Once you have installed the `base` and `base-devel` groups, be sure to uncomment the 3 lines above to re-enable the `jupiter-beta` repository.

 Copy over `pacman.conf`, `mirrorlist` and `makepkg.conf`: